The Naked Spur:

-The Naked Spur was a sparse film in terms of the number of actors: Only 5 major actors appear in this movie that runs the length of 91minutes.
+The Naked Spur is a sparse film in terms of the number of actors: Only 5 major actors appear in this movie that runs the length of 91 minutes.
 James Stewart is joined by Janet Leigh, Robert Ryan, Millard Mitchell, and Ralph Meeker.

 Each performer is almost palpably suited to the role, as if the part were made for him or for her.
 I won’t give away any plot details or story lines, other than to state: